Improve Curb Appeal to Maximize Home Sale Profit

 Improve your curb appeal before you list your home for sale and you’ll be pleasantly surprised by how much attention it garners.

 You know the saying, don’t judge a book by its cover?
 Well, that’s exactly how buyers judge a home by its curb appeal.

 If your house doesn’t look great on the outside, a lot of buyers will walk—or scroll—right on by to the next house.

-Lackluster curb appeal isn’t a death sentence for a home sale though.
-There are big and small changes you can make to boost curb appeal (and your sale price).
-In this post, we’re going to dive into the best ways to improve curb appeal, but before we begin, let’s discuss what exactly curb appeal is.
+Lackluster curb appeal isn’t a death sentence for a home sale, though.
+There are plenty of big and small ways to boost curb appeal (and your sale price).
+We’re going to examine the best ways to improve curb appeal in this post, but before we begin, let’s look at what curb appeal is.

 What Is Curb Appeal?